 The Office of Graduate Studies is the primary source of information for advanced degrees at Prairie View A&M University.
-Similarly, the Graduate Catalog is the official sourcebook to graduate programs at the University.
+Similarly, the Graduate Catalog is the official sourcebook for graduate programs at the University.
 Faculty, staff, and students should refer to the forms below for most graduate academic policies and procedures.

 Please note forms related to the Thesis, Dissertation, and Doctoral Project can be found using the Thesis and Dissertation Process link.